google/skia-buildbot/perf/CHECKLIST.md

 gsutil notification create -f json -e OBJECT_FINALIZE -t projects/${PROJECT_ID}/topics/${TOPIC} -p flutter-flutter gs://flutter-skia-perf-prod
 ```

-8. Start new "perfserver ingest" instances for the given data with new service account.
+8. Start new "perfserver ingest" instances for the given data with new service
+   account.

+Also make sure this has only 1 replica, so that two instances aren't both trying
+to add the full repo history to the database at the same time.

 9. [Optional] Use perf-tool to forcibly trigger reingestion of existing files.

 ```
 perf-tool ingest force-reingest --config_filename=./configs/flutter-flutter2.json